nervina-labs/cota-docs/docs/protocols/cota_main.md

 ### Key type

-The `cota.smt_root` is the essential data field in the design.
+The `data.smt_root` is the essential data field in the design.
 Data stored in the SMT is managed by key-value pair, and several kinds of data are stored and compressed in this hash root.
 The CoTA typescript (smart contract) processes the transaction logic according to its value.
 We use a two-bytes variable `smt_root.key.smt_type` to identify different key types.

 | type name | 1st byte | 2nd byte | description |
 |--|--|--|--|